mw. dr. M.A.F. (Mirjam) Ros-Tonen

 Name: Mirjam A.F.
 Ros-Tonen

-Academic status: Assistant Professor at the Dept. of Geography, Planning and International Development Studies and Amsterdam Institute for Social Science Research / Governance and Inclusive Development Group (AISSR-GID)
+Academic status: Associate Professor at the Dept. of Geography, Planning and International Development Studies and Amsterdam Institute for Social Science Research / Governance and Inclusive Development Group (AISSR-GID)

 Place and date of birth: Utrecht, 26 December 1956

-I am a human geographer with a PhD in Policy Sciences who is currently working at the University of Amsterdam as an assistant professor.
+I am a human geographer with a PhD in Policy Sciences who is currently working at the University of Amsterdam as an associate professor.
 As a researcher, I am engaged in research on forest use and governance in Brazilian Amazonia, Ghana and Indonesia and supervising several PhD students in this field.
 My specific research interests include forest governance and management, environmental discourses, forest-based livelihoods and non-timber forest products.
 As a lecturer, I am responsible for teaching in the 'Environment and Sustainable Development' and 'Quality of Life' courses at bachelor level and the master courses 'Sustaining the Future: Environment and Development in the Global South' and 'Governance of the Commons', as well as supervising research and thesis projects of master students.
 I was coordinator of the Development Policy Review Network from 2004 until its closure as from 1 March 2011 and as such I was responsible for creating the conditions in which Dutch and Flemish development experts from different sectors meet, search for common ground and create synergies.
 I ran a consultancy firm for science writing and editing before I joined the University of Amsterdam in 2005, and this is still noticeable in the value that I attach to making research results accessible to policymakers and the general public through infosheets and policy briefs.
-In addition to my affiliation with the University of Amsterdam I am a fellow at the Amsterdam Institute for International Development (AIID).
-In 2005 and 2006 I was affiliated researcher (pesquisadora associada) to the Núcleo de Altos Estudos Amazônicos (NAEA) of the Federal University of Pará in Belém, Brazil, and I was visiting professor at the Postgraduate Programme in Environmental Sciences of the University of São Paulo/ (USP-PROCAM) from June-September 2009.
+In 2005 and 2006 I was affiliated researcher (pesquisadora associada) to the Núcleo de Altos Estudos Amazônicos (NAEA) of the Federal University of Pará in Belém, Brazil, and I was visiting professor at the Postgraduate Programme in Environmental Sciences of the University of São Paulo/ (USP-PROCAM) from June-September 2009, and visiting scholar at the Centre for International Forestry Research (CIFOR) in Bogor.
+Indonesia, from April-July 2014.

 - Basic Higher Education Qualification (BKO), University of Amsterdam